countable-web/open-source-corporation/marketing/CREATIVE_BRIEF.md

 This is a web dev firm, that has great technical depth", as soon as the page loads.
 This technical depth should be apparently simply from the form of the site.

+### Theme

+Space + dreams.
+Space is a little overdone, lean towards the latter going forward.
+Dreams characterize our values of working for big impact long term, enabling creators on the web, and making a better remote work environment for our team.

 ### Tone

   * Audacity.
 Big Dreams.